 Nutrition Counseling for Weight Loss Surgery

-Sanford dietitians offer educational programs designed to help you fully prepare for healthy eating before and after surgery.
+Sanford's bariatric dietitian visits are designed to help you fully prepare for healthy eating before and after surgery.
 In addition to practical steps and valuable information, you'll build confidence to ensure future success.

 The start of a new life generates great excitement, but please know that fatigue after surgery is to be expected.
 It'll likely take several weeks for your strength to return and for your body to heal.

 Following surgery, many patients have found it works well to gradually move into a daily walking habit to regain strength:

 - Begin with short distances – and congratulate yourself for taking this very important step.

 - Within two months after surgery, try to exercise four hours per week.
 Again, pat yourself on the back.

 - If walking is your chosen exercise, strive for a brisk 50-minute walk (without stopping) six times a week.
 A goal of walking three miles in 45-50 minutes is recommended.